capnproto/capnproto/doc/install.md

 ### GCC 4.7 or Clang 3.2 Needed

 If you are using GCC, you MUST use at least version 4.7 as Cap'n Proto uses recently-implemented C++11 features.
+If GCC 4.7 is installed but your system's default GCC is older, you will probably need to set the environment variable `CXX=g++-4.7` before following the instructions below.

 If you are using Clang, you must use at least version 3.2.
 To use Clang, set the environment variable `CXX=clang++` before following any instructions below, otherwise `g++` is used by default.

 ### Building with Ekam